 Make it yourself

 For less than $2 you can make a batch of hummus that will last you more than a week.
-I love alternating between bean dips and yoghurt & herb dips for my son’s lunch, both of which are easy and quick to make myself.
+I love alternating between bean dips and yoghurt and herb dips for my son’s lunch, both of which are easy and quick to make myself.

 Shop your pantry

 Dried pasta, grains, legumes, canned tomatoes, beans, and other pantry staples can really be put to good use.
 Try to focus on using up what you have before needing to buy more.

 Plan ahead and reduce waste

 Besides planning your meals, keep a running grocery list that you can add to, and cross items off of.
 I go one step further and keep a list of items that we are about to run out of as well.

-Eat from your freezer.
+Eat from your freezer

 A great start is to use the Dirty Dozen list to help you prioritize your organic grocery list!
 Remember that most convenience items (dips, nut milks, snack items like these homemade energy balls ) are so much more economical to make at home too!